bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/index.md

     label: '`DynamicJsonBuffer` is a class from ArduinoJson 5'
     summary: Error says "`DynamicJsonBuffer` is a class from ArduinoJson 5"
     page: class-from-arduinojson5/index.md
-    regex: "'DynamicJsonBuffer' is not a member of ArduinoJson 5"
+    regex: DynamicJsonBuffer is a class from ArduinoJson 5

   expected-identifier-before-string-constant:
     label: 'expected identifier before string constant'